 User code is run by LITHIUM, by asking an appropriate handler for the type of code.
 The only handler I'm specifying for now is CHROME, a high-level programming language that compiles to the HYDROGEN code generation interface.
 HYDROGEN code is able to "do anything"; HYDROGEN provides a single address space, and no way of preventing access to low-level device interfaces.
 As such, CHROME has to ensure sandbox safety of the compiled code it generates, like a Java virtual machine.

-Within CHROME, access to privileged functions is provided in controlled ways by wrapping up priveleged capabilities into objects that are injected from outside the sandbox, and can be used by user code within it.
-There is no way for user code to generate objects with capabilities the code does not already have access to, nor to introspect into objects it is given to interfere with their operation.
+Within CHROME, access to privileged functions is provided in controlled ways by wrapping up privileged capabilities into objects that are injected from outside the sandbox, and can be used by user code within it.
+There is no way for user code to generate objects with capabilities the code does not already have access to, nor to introspect into objects it is given, to interfere with their operation or obtain their internal state.

 Other language handlers might take different approaches, including using hardware memory management to run untrusted code with the ability to manipulate pointers directly.